gguidone/gguidone/README.md

 - 👋 Hi, I’m @gguidone
 - 👀 I’m interested in Control, Optimization and Reinforcement Learning
-- 📫 How to reach me @gennaro_wfk, gennaroguido2002@gmail.com
+- 📫 How to reach me gguidone@ethz.ch

 <!---
 gguidone/gguidone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.